minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Reset Shoutouts

-&nbsp; A button with an `id` of `reset-shoutouts`, when clicked should remove all the shoutouts that are listed.
+A button with an `id` of `reset-shoutouts`, when clicked should remove all the shoutouts that are listed.

 ### Commit history

-&nbsp; Make sure to commit often after specific features are complete.
+Make sure to commit often after specific features are complete.
 Use sensible commit messages.